 |The National University of Advanced Legal Studies||INR 80,750|

 |Dr Ram Manohar Lohiya National Law University, Lucknow||INR 1.61 lakhs|

 |Sharda University, Greater Noida||INR 1.5 lakhs|

-Tabulated below are the important books you can refer to while pursuing a PhD in Law.
+Tabulated below are the important and informative books you can refer to while pursuing a PhD in Law.
 You can check it out here:

 |Name Of The Book||Name Of Author|